 Publications

-The CRC 1187 “Media of Cooperation” members publish their research results in the broadest possible range of publication venues suitable for their respective research and disciplines.
+The CRC 1187 “Media of Cooperation” members publish their research results in the broadest possible publication venues suitable for their respective research and disciplines.
 You will find a chronological list of CRC-related publications by all members under “All Publications”.

 Funded by the German Research Foundation (DFG) – Project number 262513311 – SFB 1187 Media of Cooperation